NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/aws/Customization/Index.rst.txt

 Customization of the nRF Asset Tracker
 ######################################

 This section walks you through the customization of the nRF Asset Tracker for your own product.
-It shows how to visualize additional sensor data on the :ref:`Cat Tracker web application <index-cat-tracker-web-app>`.
+It shows how to visualize additional sensor data on the :ref:`nRF Asset Tracker web application <index-cat-tracker-web-app>`.

 Through the example, the following changes are made:

 1. :ref:`Device Simulator UI <simulator-aws>` is modified to generate the heart rate sensor data.
-#. :ref:`Cat Tracker web application <index-cat-tracker-web-app>` is modified to display the sensor data.
+#. :ref:`nRF Asset Tracker web application <index-cat-tracker-web-app>` is modified to display the sensor data.

 The following video and table show the customization steps and the associated timestamps: